pramilapandey/bike-share-data-analysis/README.md

 ```

-Then I deleted the rows with null or empty values in order to get accurate analysis, validate and make sure the dataset does not include any bias, incorrect data, and duplicates.1006761 such rows were deleted.
-Then I deleted the rows with ride_length equals to zero or less than zero or more than 1440 minutes for data accuracy.

-1473 such rows were deleted.
+Then I deleted the rows with null or empty values in order to get accurate analysis, validate and make sure the dataset does not include any bias, incorrect data, and duplicates. *1006761 such rows were deleted.* Then I deleted the rows with ride_length equals to zero or less than zero or more than 1440 minutes for data accuracy. *1473 such rows were deleted.*

 **Deleting rows with null, inaccurate and duplicate values:**